seaosinc/storybook-mcp/README.md

 ## Installation and Configuration

-### For Claude Desktop or Cursor
+### MCP Settings

-Add the following configuration to your Claude Desktop MCP settings:
+Add the following configuration to MCP settings:

 ```json
 {